jamestut/SublimeTextRemoteOpen/README.md

 - Passwords and any form of interactive authentication methods are not supported.
 - Not possible to cancel in-progress operation.
 - Only tested on Unix based systems (macOS/Linux).
-- Uses the `scp` command, therefore the client must have OpenSSH client installed and the server must support `scp`.
-- Only single instance of the same file can open.

 These limitations will be fixed in future commits.